|Copa America 2011|

 ST: Salomón Rondón

 After starting out at Aragua, Salomón Rondón went on to spend most of his career in Spain, appearing in La Liga with Las Plames and Málaga, and in Russia with Rubin Kazan and Zenit St Petersburg.
-At this moment, he is with West Bromwich Albion in England.
-At the time of writing, he is with Newcastle United.
+Then, he played with West Bromwich Albion and Newcastle United.
+He now played for Dalian Yifang.
 In 2008, he received his first cap at the age of 18.
-Since then, he has earned over 60 caps.
+Since then, he has earned over 80 caps.